Cheryl Milne, Executive Director

 Tal Schreier

-Kate is a Summer Research Assistant at the Asper Centre and a JD candidate at the University of Toronto Faculty of Law.
-During her 1L year, she served as an Associate Editor for the University of Toronto Faculty of Law Review and was a member of the Asper Centre’s Bail Reform Working Group.
-Before attending law school, Kate obtained her BA from the University of Toronto in History, Classics, and Canadian Studies.
+Maya is a Research Assistant at the Asper Centre and a 2L JD candidate at the University of Toronto Faculty of Law.
+During her 1L year, she was a member of the Asper Centre’s Environmental Rights Working Group.
+Prior to law school, Maya obtained her HBA from the University of Toronto in Criminology, Law & Society, receiving the Outstanding Program Performance Award in the Department of Sociology.